yanburman/sjcam_raw2dng/README.md

 - Using official Adobe SDK for maximum compatibility and extendability
 - Parallel conversion speeding up batch conversion
 - Adobe camera profile
-- Support for Linux and Windows (both GUI and CLI)
+- Support for Linux, Windows and Mac (on Mac only CLI was tested on 10.11, although GUI should work as well)
 - Best possible quality
 - EXIF embedding from original JPEG files
 - Full EXIF support